 Given a measure $\mu$ on $\Sigma$, we refer to its \textit{splitting} $\tilde{\mu}$ as the measure on $\tilde{\Sigma}$ given by

 In particular, the split chain is taken to have initial distribution given by the splitting of the initial distribution for the original (pre-split) chain.
 The set $\Sigma\times 1$ is an atom since the transition measure from $(s_1,1)$ is independent of $s_1$.
-Moreover, it is a recurrent atom, since our original process is exponentially ergodic to $\Psi_{\infty,\lambda}$ by Theorem~\ref{ThmErgodic}, and as a consequence, the split chain is exponentially ergodic with respect to the invariant state $\tilde{\Psi}_{\infty,\lambda}$ (see Part (2) of Proposition~\ref{BasicsOfNum}) which has $\tilde{\Psi}_{\infty,\lambda}(\Sigma\times 1)=\Psi_{\infty,\lambda}(h)>0$.
-Notice that the conditional probability that $z_2=1$ given $s_1, z_1, s_2$ is determined by a coin with head-probability $h(s_2)$.
+Moreover, it is a recurrent atom because our original process is exponentially ergodic to $\Psi_{\infty,\lambda}$ (see Appx.~\ref{AppendErgod}), and, as a consequence, the split chain is exponentially ergodic with respect to the invariant state $\tilde{\Psi}_{\infty,\lambda}$ (see Part (2) of Prop.~\ref{BasicsOfNum}) which has $\tilde{\Psi}_{\infty,\lambda}(\Sigma\times 1)=\Psi_{\infty,\lambda}(h)>0$.
+Notice that the conditional probability that $z_2=1$ given $s_1, z_1, s_2$ is determined by a coin with heads-probability $h(s_2)$.